 At RES we need a diverse workforce where everyone is rewarded fairly for what they do and the contribution they make to deliver our vision.
 We are fully supportive of the UK Government’s requirement for companies with over 250 employees to publish annual returns on their gender pay gap.

-The RES Group is an established family owned business that has operated in the renewable energy sector for over 30 years, specialising in the development, construction, asset management and operation of our global renewable energy projects, including wind, solar, energy storage and transmission.
-During this time, the RES group has developed an excellent reputation for the highest standards of quality and remains committed to fulfilling its responsibilities to the communities and environments in which it operates.
+The RES Group is an established family owned business that has operated in the renewable energy sector for over 40 years, specialising in the development, construction, asset management and operation of our utility scale renewable energy projects, including wind, solar, energy storage and transmission.
+During this time, the RES Group has developed an excellent reputation for the highest standards of quality and remains committed to fulfilling its responsibilities to the communities and environments in which it operates.

 The ownership structure has provided a long period of corporate stability and has permitted the group to focus on generating profits through its core activities and responsible business practices, rather than a short-term view and single-minded focus on profit maximisation.